Gross-Hopkins Duals of Higher Real K-theory Spectra: Computation of the Gross--Hopkins dual shifts

 for all $s>0$, compatible with differentials.
 (See \fullref{sec:prelim} for this compatibility under the second isomorphism.)
 Using the conventions of \fullref{rem:tate} and \fullref{prop:hom}, upon Tate periodization we obtain the following isomorphism of the TSS for $\I\E$ and the Pontryagin dual of the TSS for $\E$

 \end{proof}

-\begin{rem} Note that in practice, \fullref{prop:dualcoh} gives a procedure for obtaining the TSS for $\I\E$ from that for $\E$ and vice versa: One needs to shift and rotate, i.e., perform the transformation of the plane $(s,t) \mapsto (-s-1+n, -t+n) $ to go from one to the other. \end{rem}
+\begin{rem} Note that in practice, \fullref{prop:dualcoh} gives a procedure for obtaining the TSS for $\I\E$ from that for $\E$ and vice versa: One needs to shift and rotate, i.e., perform the transformation of the plane $(s,t) \mapsto (-s-1+n, -t+n) $ to go from one to the other.
+In the next subsection, we recall the relevant computations for the TSS for $\E$, which will determine fully the TSS for $\I\E$.
+However, that alone does not suffice for determining the HFPSS for $\I\E$, as we cannot directly relate the zero-line to the one of the HFPSS for $\E$.
+To do that, we use Gross-Hopkins duality in \fullref{sec:DualCompute}. \end{rem}